Alli charged with misconduct by FA after controversial Coronavirus video | Goal.com

 Alli charged with misconduct by FA after controversial coronavirus video

-Dele Alli has been charged with misconduct by the FA over his controversial coronavirus video.
+Dele Alli has been charged with misconduct by the Football Association (FA) over his controversial coronavirus video.

 The Tottenham and England midfielder posted a video on Snapchat from an airport while wearing a face mask, seemingly suggesting an Asian man in the terminal could be infected with the virus.